Namrata Wakhloo | Head of Learning & Development, United Colors of Benetton

-Unrest in the Valley in 1990s changed the course of Namrata professional bearing.
-After finishing her engineering, she took up a course in management to so as to stay aloof from the unrest in the Valley.
+Unrest in the Valley in the 1990s changed the course of Namrata professional bearing.
+After finishing her engineering, she took up a course in management so as to stay aloof from the unrest in the Valley.
 Today, she has many notable feathers in her hat.
 For getting recognition for her work, she recently was appointed as Honorary Regional Director, CASI.

 Excerpts from the interaction with Rajesh Prothi

 Times have no doubt changed.
-There are work pressures, and to top it all, the Kashmiri Pandit, as a community is a scattered.
+There are work pressures, and to top it all, the Kashmiri Pandit, as a community is scattered.
 Under such a situation, how do you manage to keep the culture of Kashmir alive?

-I come from a generation, which had the opportunity to grow up in the Valley and ours being a joint family, I was not just exposed to our age-old traditions and customs, but was part of them.
-Now at home, I make sure our family follows most traditions and customs, which a regular Kashmiri Pandit family would.
+I come from a generation, which had the opportunity to grow up in the Valley and ours being a joint family, I was not just exposed to our age-old traditions and customs but was part of them.
+Now at home, I make sure our family follows most traditions and customs, that a regular Kashmiri Pandit family would.
 All Kashmiri festivals are celebrated at home with great pride and I keep on inculcating our age-old values into our children.
 The binding factor between our traditions & customs is of course ‘the Kashmiri cuisine’ which is known all over.
 Kashmir dishes are regularly at home.
 Be it our good old Dum Aloo or Sheer Chai served with Telvor!
 One thing I am trying to work hard on is the ability of my children to speak Kashmiri.
 I speak it very well however, my children were born in Delhi so they aren’t very good at it.

 Just one incident?
 I mean, I could write a book.
 There are so many fond memories from the past.
 I was born and raised in Srinagar.
 Lived in a huge joint family and had a very sheltered life.
-School was the next best place to be in (Presentation Convent High School) and life revolved very much around these two places.
+The school was the next best place to be in (Presentation Convent High School) and life revolved very much around these two places.
 I miss Kashmir very much.
 I make sure that the memories from the past remain as fresh as yesterday’s chores.
 I make sure that I visit Kashmir.
-Couple of years back, I took my children and show them around the places where I grew up and took them around so that they know where they have their roots.
+A couple of years back, I took my children and show them around the places where I grew up and took them around so that they know where they have their roots.

 There have been changes since the time you left Kashmir.
 Now there is more awareness and more opportunity for the Kashmiri’s.
 What is your observation?

 Yes much has happened since the time we left the Valley.
 I would like to talk about the Kashmiri woman, who is brilliant!
-She is that diamond which glows amongst a thousand gems!
-Our generation, as parents and teachers, must always encourage them to become fiercely independent and back them in whatever they have their heart set upon.
-It is important that we explore different streams in which a girl can build her career in and not just restrict it to medicine or engineering.
+She is that diamond that glows amongst a thousand gems!
+Our generation, as parents and teachers, must always encourage them to become fiercely independent and back them in whatever they have their hearts set upon.
+It is important that we explore different streams in which a girl can build her career and not just restrict it to medicine or engineering.
 I started out as an engineer, however, moved on to an altogether different career in Human Resources.
 Kashmiri woman is a powerhouse – intelligent and sensible.
 There’s no stopping her when it comes to facing challenges and tough situations.
 There are so many opportunities, just let her draw her own path and take her own flight.

 If you had not joined this area of work, what career you would have opted for?

 I love photography.
 Had I not joined HR, I would have become a photographer.
-I love clicking candid pictures of people, places, food and random moments of life.
+I love clicking candid pictures of people, places, food, and random moments of life.
 I think it comes naturally to me.

 Was this career by choice or circumstantial & how did the family react?

 My career has always been molded by what I wanted to do in life and the priorities that I had at different junctures of my life.
 My family members have been the main driving force behind me and they have done everything that they could have, to help me excel in life.
-They have been that rock which never let me fall down.
+They have been that rock that never let me fall down.
 Their sacrifice has made me reach where I have, irrespective of the challenges that life threw at us.